andrew/ultimate-awesome/README.md

 - [awesome-tasker](https://github.com/guifelix/awesome-tasker) - Carefully curated list of awesome Tasker projects, tutorials and tricks.
 - [FLOSS-Games-on-Steam](https://github.com/Poussinou/FLOSS-Games-on-Steam) - A list of FLOSS games, mods and software available on Steam (86 so far).
 - [awesome-differential-privacy](https://github.com/menisadi/awesome-differential-privacy) - List of differential-privacy related resources.
+- [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [awesome-cancer-variant-resources](https://github.com/seandavi/awesome-cancer-variant-resources) - A community-maintained repository of cancer clinical knowledge bases and databases focused on cancer variants.
 - [awesome-command-palette](https://github.com/stefanjudis/awesome-command-palette) - A list of awesome command palette implementations.
+- [awesome-visionOS](https://github.com/tomkrikorian/awesome-visionOS) - List of resources for visionOS developers!.
 - [awesome-gpt3](https://github.com/mikhail-bot/awesome-gpt3) - Curating the best GPT3 tools and resources.
+- [Awesome_Efficient_LRM_Reasoning](https://github.com/XiaoYee/Awesome_Efficient_LRM_Reasoning) - 😎 A Survey of Efficient Reasoning for Large Reasoning Models: Language, Multimodality, Agent, and Beyond.
 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
 - [Awesome-Nuget-Packages](https://github.com/mjebrahimi/Awesome-Nuget-Packages) - 📦 A curated list of awesome and best Nuget packages sorted by most popular ones.
-- [Awesome-Browser-Extensions-for-OSINT](https://github.com/osintambition/Awesome-Browser-Extensions-for-OSINT) - A collection of awesome browser extension useful for OSINT along with their use case.
 - [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.
 - [awesome-tss](https://github.com/ZenGo-X/awesome-tss) - A curated list of distributed key generation and threshold signatures implementations.
 - [awesome-raspberry-pi-zh](https://github.com/1021683053/awesome-raspberry-pi-zh) - 树莓派工具，镜像，教程，文章.
 - [Awesome-LWMs](https://github.com/jaychempan/Awesome-LWMs) - A Collection of Awesome Large Weather Models (LWMs) |  AI for Earth (AI4Earth) | AI for Science (AI4Science).
 - [awesome-heroku](https://github.com/ianstormtaylor/awesome-heroku) - A curated list of helpful Heroku resources.
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
-- [awesome-visionOS](https://github.com/tomkrikorian/awesome-visionOS) - List of resources for visionOS developers!.
 - [awesome-machine-learning-jupyter-notebooks-for-colab](https://github.com/toxtli/awesome-machine-learning-jupyter-notebooks-for-colab) - A curated list of Machine Learning and Deep Learning tutorials in Jupyter Notebook format ready to run in Google Colaboratory.
 - [awesome-uni-app](https://github.com/uni-helper/awesome-uni-app) - 多端统一开发框架 uni-app 优秀学习资源汇总.
 - [World-Simulator](https://github.com/ALEEEHU/World-Simulator) - Simulating the Real World: Survey & Resources, which contains our survey "Simulating the Real World: A Unified Survey of Multimodal Generative Models" and Awesome-Text2X-Resources.
 Watch this repository for the latest updates! 🔥.